 - a.
-Occasionally programmes, or the way in which they are delivered, may need to be materially changed or withdrawn after offers have been accepted.
+Occasionally programmes, or the way in which they are delivered, or the facilities we use to deliver them, may need to be significantly changed or withdrawn after offers have been accepted.
 If this happens, we will give you notice as soon as reasonably practicable and will do what we can to mitigate any adverse effects.
-This is unusual but can happen where: - the change is beneficial to students; or - the programme is not viable to run or will not give students the appropriate educational experience (such as where there is insufficient take-up by students or where funding or (if your programme is accredited) accreditation is withdrawn; or - the facilities we need to deliver your programme are affected by an exceptional event (e.g. natural disaster, adverse weather or industrial action) which is outside our reasonable control; or - we have to adapt to comply with new or modified laws and regulations or rules of applicable professional bodies; or there are other unforeseen circumstances which are outside our reasonable control (This is deliberately wide-ranging but, for illustration purposes only, an example would be the COVID-19 (coronavirus) pandemic).
+This is unusual but can happen where: - We consider that the change is beneficial to students; or - the programme is not viable to run or will not give students the appropriate educational experience (such as where there is insufficient take-up by students or where funding or (if your programme is accredited) accreditation is withdrawn; or - we are affected by an exceptional event that is outside our reasonable control.
+For illustration purposes only, examples would be natural disaster, adverse weather, terrorism, pandemic or industrial action; or - we have to adapt to comply with new or modified laws and regulations or rules of applicable professional bodies; or - b.

-- b.
 The range of optional modules available to you may also change for the reasons outlined above and also where modules are over-subscribed or (if you have taken a 'break in learning' (interrupted your studies) or we have agreed that your place can be deferred) modules are discontinued. - c.
-Our Refunds and Compensation Policy sets out the circumstances in which we may offer compensation where it becomes necessary for us to make changes that could substantially affect your studies.
+Our Refunds and Compensation Policy sets out the circumstances in which we may offer compensation where it becomes necessary for us to make changes that could substantially and adversely affect your studies.